Special Examination Arrangements

 The agreed arrangement will also show on the individual timetable that will be emailed to your SOAS account in April.

-- If you have agreed adjustments to the examination arrangements, you will sit all of your end-of-year examinations on the same day and time as your classmates but in a different exam venue.
+- If you have agreed examination arrangements, you will sit all of your end-of-year examinations on the same day and time as your classmates but in a different exam venue.
 No candidate with special arrangements will sit in the main exam halls as the arrangements would be impossible to monitor.
 You may sit in:

 - The computer suite.
 If your arrangements include use of a computer.